ColinFay/backyard/README.md

 ### Launch

-`backyard::run_app()` (without any parameter filled) opens an invite box that can either be used for creating a new bookdown (point to the folder where you want your bookdown to be saved, and add a folder name), then the default Bookdown template is used, or to point to an Index.Rmd of a bookdown already present on the machine.
+`backyard::run_book()` (without any parameter filled) opens an invite box that can either be used for creating a new bookdown (point to the folder where you want your bookdown to be saved, and add a folder name), then the default Bookdown template is used, or to point to an Index.Rmd of a bookdown already present on the machine.

-You can pass to `backyard::run_app()` the location of the index.Rmd (then the app is launched for this bookdown), or the location of your home (for the folder selection invite, default is `.`).
+You can pass to `backyard::run_book()` the location of the index.Rmd (then the app is launched for this bookdown), or the location of your home (for the folder selection invite, default is `.`).